etalab/piaf-site/_posts/2020-01-29-francophonie-ia-english.md

 ### Status

-After four months of PIAF annothatons, we are proud to have now a robust annotation platform, a non-negligible amount of annotations (5000 contributions as of mid-March right) and an innovative and well settled procedure for community management and collaborative participation within the French administration.
+After four months of PIAF annothatons, we are proud to have now a robust annotation platform, a non-negligible amount of annotations (5000 contributions as of mid-March) and an innovative and well settled procedure for community management and collaborative participation within the French administration.